maniospas/sigmastar/README.md

 The language transpiles to Python, can call its modules and can be imported as a module.

+⚠ Experimental: syntax and the engine may change.

 ## ⚡ Quickstart

+Make sure that Python is installed in your system and clone this repo.
+Examples assume that the director *sigmastar/* is visible to your console.
+For example, you should be able to cat *sigmastar/__init__.py*.

 Here is a simple Σ* program, consisting of a `main` function without any type information.
-Use a *ruby* highlighter.
+Use a *ruby* highlighter, which tend to colorize keywords and symbols appropriately.

 ```ruby